AvistoTelecom/jpa-search/README.md

 - Complete pagination

-This search is designed to be efficient, since it operates at a low level, as close as possible to SQL, thanks to the CriteriaBuilder provided by jakarta.persistence.
+This search is designed to be efficient, since it operates at a low level, as close as possible to SQL, thanks to the CriteriaBuilder provided by javax.persistence.

 A search works with a configuration file where you define each possible filter, its associated operation (e.g.: name equals value) and where to fetch the field in DB.
 Once a filter has been defined, it is possible to filter by this ascending or descending field.